Quick answer

 Troubleshooting

-Slack loses connection after screen blank
+Slack loses connection after GNOME screen blank activates

-Snap/Flatpak Slack behaves differently than native
+Snap or Flatpak Slack behaves differently than native DEB/RPM package

-Wayland session handles idle differently
+Wayland session handles idle detection differently than X11

 FAQs